 Carbon capture technologies are measures used to reduce greenhouse gas emissions.
-But it has often been overlooked and overshadowed by renewable energy growth – which is the most crucial strategy to eliminate our dependence on fossil fuel.
-Yet, carbon capture and removal’s importance has been recently recognised as an essential part to fight against climate change by the IPCC.
-So, what is carbon capture and storage, and what are the carbon capture technologies that we currently have?
+However, they have often been overlooked and overshadowed by renewable energy growth – which is undoubtedly the most crucial strategy to eliminate our dependence on fossil fuels.
+Yet, the importance of carbon capture and removal has been recently recognised by the IPCC as an essential part of to fight against climate change.
+So, what is Carbon Capture and Storage, and what are the carbon capture technologies that we currently have?

 Instead of capturing carbon dioxide directly from the air, conventional methods of CCS capture it in point sources of pollution.
 Since we know that point-source generation of electricity is the world’s largest contributor to greenhouse gas emissions, this method can be efficient in identifying and capturing emissions from fossil fuel plants, for example.